XavierisOP/YouTube-video-downloader-with-Python/README.md

 # Features😶‍🌫️

-    1. Interactive with Menu Options
+    1. Interactive with Menu Options.
-    2. Bulk & Single Download
+    2. Bulk & Single Download.
-    3. From a Specific Channel Videos
+    3. From a Specific Channel Videos.
-    4. From any PlayList
+    4. From any PlayList.
-    5. Recent Videos
+    5. Recent Videos.

 ### Dependancies:
    [pytube](https://github.com/pytube/pytube)